cesarniyo/DEEP-LEARNING-Image-Classification/README.md

-To view the code for the project check file named "DeepLearning.ipynb" under Regression folder
+To view the code for the project check file named "DeepLearning.ipynb"